 As the first, brave flowers after the winter, the earliest blooms represent a reemergence from darkness and from feelings of being frozen.

-Many different spring blooms impart powerful energetics that can facilitate growth and reinvigorate our emotional bodies after winter; these are just a few of the ones in which we delight here on Five Element Farm.
+To wit, many different spring blooms impart powerful energetics that can facilitate growth and reinvigorate our emotional bodies after winter; these are just a few of the ones in which we delight here on Five Element Farm.

 About the Individual Flowers